elchead/blog/content/posts/vim/index.en.md

 Short disclaimer, I will not show you the basics (which the linked resources below do much better than I could), but I will show you some examples that demonstrate its power and elegance.

 The only thing you need to know is that VIM has a `normal` mode and an `insert` mode.
 The insert mode is for adding content and the normal mode is for editing and navigating code - what we actually spend most time on.
 Therefore, it's also the default mode when you open VIM.
 This is where newbies get confused when they type and apparently nothing happens 😤⌨️ .
-What is not clear is that the letters are VIM commands which of course can't do anything in an empty document.
+What is not clear is that their input are VIM commands which most likely do nothing in an empty document.
 With this in mind, we can now dive into the examples.

 ## How VIM is great